johnkiddjr/PlexMatch-File-Generator/README.md

 - Set log path (-l or --log)
   - This will output the log to file at the path specified, log file will be named `plexmatch.log` in the directory specified.
 The path specified must exist!
 If this option is not specified, no log file will be output.
   - Usage: -l /home/user/logs
+- Per season processing of TV Shows (-sp or --seasonprocessing)
+  - This will process each season of each TV Show individually writing a plexmatch file for both the show as a whole and each season
+  - This behavior is the default for any show with the episode sorting set to anything other than the library default
+  - Usage: -sp
 - Restrict to specific libraries (-lib or --library)
   - This parameter can be specified multiple times
   - Each library specified is added to the allow list
   - If even 1 library is added, every library not matching will be ignored
   - Library names are **not** case-sensitive
   - Usage: -lib TV
+  - Usage: -lib "TV Shows"
 - Restrict to specific media items (-s or --show)
   - Despite the parameter name, this can be used on any library and is not restricted to TV Shows
   - This works best when specified with -lib as otherwise this will have a significant performance impact on larger libraries